markallender-otherside/ue4-style-guide/README.md

 An automated method of checking your project against this style guide is available for purchase at [the Unreal Engine marketplace](https://www.unrealengine.com/marketplace/linter).
 This plugin's source code will eventually be free, but in order to use with UE4 without building the engine from source code, please use the marketplace version.

-## Discuss This Style Guide

-Gamemakin LLC has a public Discord channel at http://discord.gamemak.in with a #linter channel if you'd like to discuss all things style guide and Linter plugin.

 ## Linking To This Document